Bangladesh Police: Sub-Inspector (SI)

 Sub-Inspectors are recruited by Police Headquarters centrally.
 They undergo a one-year-long training in the Bangladesh Police Academy as Outside Cadet Sub-Inspectors.
 After that they have partake in two years probationary period in different police units.
 After that they have been appointed as a full-fledged SIs in different units.

 Sergeant

 Sergeants are recruited by Police Headquarters centrally.
 After appointment they undergo a one-year-long training course in the Bangladesh Police Academy, at the rank of Probationary Sergeant.
 After passing from the academy, they also undergo an orientation training of one year in the rank of probationer.

 Constable

-Constables are recruited in the district level.
+Constables are recruited at the district level.
 They undergo a six-month-long training in the Police Training Centre as a Trainee Recruit Constable career (TRC).

 Training institutions

 The main training institution of the Bangladesh Police is the Bangladesh Police Academy, established in 1912 in Sardah.
 The Police Staff College, which trains officers from ASP to DIG in-service, was established in 2000 in Dhaka.
 Bangladesh Police also maintains Police Training Centre (PTC) in Tangail, Rangpur, Khulna and Noakhali.
 The Detective Training School was established in 1962 in Dhaka.